sparticle999/SpaceCompany/README.md

 - Volcanic Veluptuator: Lava

 # Changelog:
+v0.3.3
+- Added Collapsability for the solar system tab
+- Added notifications on tabs when there is something new in them

 v0.3.2
-- Added Collapsability for the solar system tab
 - Made per second text red when negative
-- Added notifications on tabs when there is something new in them
+- Added Dark Cyborg Theme

 v0.3.1
 - Rebalanced Fusion Reactor and Magmatic Dynamo